sascristian/HeyberryAI/README.md

         the weather, which asteroids are near earth, how many sunspots currently visible, show you the latest image of earth from orbit..

+In practice it can act as a vocal search engine, a helper for disabled people, a desktop automation/OS framework, an artificial pet, a Art assistant, a Writers Assistant, an educational toy for children, A work of art by its own merit...

 ![](https://github.com/JarbasAI/JarbasAI/blob/patch-15/Jarbas_docs/jarbas.png?raw=true)
 ![](https://github.com/JarbasAI/JarbasAI/blob/patch-15/mycroft/client/server/ssl.jpeg?raw=true)